R-HTA-in-LMICs/R-HTA-in-LMICs/README.md

 The **aim** of the LMIC chapter is to bridge the gap in the use of R software among HTA analysts in LMICs.
 We host both presentation-focused and tutorial-focused R workshops.
 In the first quarter of every year, we host a presentation-based workshop which encourages LMIC Masters and PhD students at universities and members of other partnership organisations to present their R related health economics work.
 In every subsequent quarter, we host introductory, intermediate and advanced workshops, applied within an LMIC context, which focus on practical, in-depth topics associated with modelling in R. For example: in introductory workshops, we teach participants the basics of R and discuss how to use several open-source HTA R packages; more advanced topics include developing R-HTA models in interactive formats, using Shiny (click [here](https://shiny.rstudio.com/] for details).
 All attendees are provided with key resources and code used in every workshop.

 ## Why an LMIC chapter?
-Microsoft Excel and TreeAge remain popular software for HTA modelling, especially in LMICs
+Microsoft Excel and TreeAge remain popular software for HTA modelling, especially in LMICs.
 - Many standard software used for HTA and health economics require costly subscriptions
 - R is a [free](https://www.r-project.org/), open source software.
 This is an obvious benefit in LMICs

-Because LMICs are moving towards the principles of Universal Health Coverage (UHC) there will be an increased demand for complex HTA methodology, especially in oncology and other rare diseases
+Because LMICs are moving towards the principles of Universal Health Coverage (UHC) there will be an increased demand for complex HTA methodology, especially in oncology and other rare diseases.
 - This will make the need for more efficient and comprehensive software for HTA within LMICs gradually more necessary

-Most LMIC institutions do not offer in-depth HTA tutorials in R
+Most LMIC institutions do not offer in-depth HTA tutorials in R.
 - There is a need to provide accessible workshops that showcase the strengths of R while also providing online tutorial and coding resources for LMIC analysts

 # But why R?